Getting Married at the Consulate

 Report of Birth of a Filipino Abroad

 report of birth of a filipino abroad When a child is born abroad to parents who are both Filipino citizens or to one (1) parent who is a Filipino citizen, i.e. one who has not been naturalized as a citizen of a foreign country, the child’s birth must be immediately reported to the Philippine Statistics Authority (PSA) through the Philippine Embassy or Consulate, which exercises jurisdiction over the place of birth.
 File application by email first.
 ONLY births that took place in the following states can be registered or reported at the Philippine Consulate General in New York: (1) Connecticut, (2) Delaware, (3) Maine, (4) Massachusetts, (5) New Hampshire, (6) New Jersey, (7) New York, (8) Pennsylvania, (9) Rhode Island, and (10) Vermont.For births that happened in other U.S. states, please click the Consulate Finder to find out which Philippine Embassy or Consulate can assist you, what the hours of operation are, and how to reach it.
-DOCUMENTARY REQUIREMENTS (Originals will be returned) Basic Requirements Report of Birth Application Form (Notarized) The informant should accomplish four (4) ROB applications, all with original signature of the parent/s or the child if already 18 years old.
-The forms must be duly notarized by any US…
+DOCUMENTARY REQUIREMENTS (Originals will be returned) Basic Requirements Report of Birth Application Form (Notarized) Must be printed/typewritten.
+Handwritten documents will not be accepted.
+The informant should accomplish four (4) ROB applications, all with original signature of the parent/s or the child if already 18 years old.…

 Continue Reading Report of Birth of a Filipino Abroad